corda/corda/docs/source/app-upgrade-notes.rst

 You can read more about signature constraints and what they do in :doc:`api-contract-constraints`.
 The ``TransactionBuilder`` class will automatically use them if your application JAR is signed. **We recommend all JARs are signed**.
 To learn how to sign your JAR files, read
 :ref:`cordapp_build_system_signing_cordapp_jar_ref`.
 In dev mode, all JARs are signed by developer certificates.
 If a JAR that was signed with developer certificates is deployed to a production node, the node will refuse to start.
-Therefore to deploy apps built for COrda 4 to production you will need to generate signing keys and integrate them with the build process.
+Therefore to deploy apps built for Corda 4 to production you will need to generate signing keys and integrate them with the build process.

 Step 8.
 Security: Package namespace handling